YoTNT/SimpleInstragram/README.md

-# Project 3 - *Build Instagram from the Ground Up - Part 2*
+# Project 3 - *Build Instagram from the Ground Up*

 **Build Instagram from the Ground Up - Part 2** is a photo sharing app similar to Instagram but using Parse as its backend.